dpnrlz/mint-c-replicator/README.md

 * This has been tested on Mint 22 Cinnamon, and some things may/will not apply or work for other distros, DEs (Mate, XFce...) or other major versions of Mint Cinnamon, but should be a good starting point.

-* The process is likely not optimised yet, and includes three reboots, some of which may not be strictly necessary (perhaps service restarts or log outs/ins might be enough, but so far I have not looked into that); in any case, this recipe works :)
+* The process is likely not optimal yet, and includes three reboots, some of which might not be strictly necessary (perhaps service restarts or log outs/ins might be enough, but so far I have not looked into that); in any case, this recipe works :)

 * Follow the steps below, which include some commands in the terminal, and running a couple of scripts.
-The scripts I made here include some examples of software to install, but you should modify them for your desired apps and python packages.
+The scripts I made here include some examples of software to install, but you should modify them for your desired apps and Python packages.
 Still, some of them should be kept (marked as such in the .sh files).

-* As the Python packages I need have the problem I described above, the script installs python-venv, then creates a virtual environment in the user's home, activates it, and adds it to the ~/.bashrc file so that it is automatically activated when opening a terminal.
+* As the Python packages I need have the problem I described above, the script installs python-venv, then creates a virtual environment in the user's home, activates it, and adds it to the `~/.bashrc` file so that it is automatically activated when opening a terminal.

 ## 1. Preparation
 Install and set up the "source" system; install apps, desktop applets & themes, configure settings, customise, etc. Once ready, create some "backup" directory where we will place all files, settings, etc to be transplanted.
 Copy the 2 shell scripts (`1_packs.sh` and `2_config.sh`) to this directory too.
 Let's say this directory is ~/mybak